Skip to Main Content

 Your vacation is about to begin!
 Spend your first night aloft and arrive ready for an unforgettable trip.

-After an included breakfast, make sure your luggage is packed and ready to be transported to the barge.
+After an included breakfast, ensure your luggage is packed and ready for transport to the barge.
 At 11:30 a.m., meet a VBT representative in the hotel lobby and travel to the barge.
-Be sure to pack a bite for lunch as the next included meal is dinner.
+Since the next included meal will be dinner, consider packing a light lunch or planning to purchase one upon arrival at the Buiksloterweg pier, where you will board the barge.

 You will board the barge around 1:30 p.m. for a 2:00 p.m. departure.
 At the docks, meet the barge crew and your VBT trip leaders, who will welcome you aboard with light refreshments.
-Then, cruise out of Amsterdam, sailing along the Noordhollands—the waterway connecting Amsterdam to the North Sea—passing the recently built movie museum EYE.
+Then, cruise out of Amsterdam, sailing along the Noordhollandsch Kanaal—the waterway connecting Amsterdam to the North Sea—passing the striking EYE Film Museum.

-This evening, gather on board with the group for a welcome dinner.
+This evening, gather on board for a welcome dinner with the group.

 Today’s Ride Choices